British white cow within fenceless paddock

 Burnham Beeches and Stoke Common are located in Buckinghamshire to the west of London.
 They combine the role of being scenic green spaces, with providing internationally important wildlife habitats.
-Burnham Beeches is a National Nature Reserve.
+Both areas are Sites of Special Scientific Interest.
+Burnham Beeches is additionally a National Nature Reserve and a Special Area of Conservation.

 Registered charity no. 232987